DAT153 Mobile and Distributed Applications

 - Human Computer Interaction and novel forms of interaction.

-- Different data formats (XML).
+- Different data formats such as XML or JSON.

 After passing the course, students obtain: